sdonovan001/cloud-computing-models/README.md

 The image above illustrates the different application stack responsibilities for each of the hosting models.
 As you progress from the left to the right (On-site -> SaaS), your responsibilities decrease and the cloud providers responsibilites increase.

 ## Stock Charting Application
 For each cloud hosting model, we provide an example deployment of a simple charting application.
-The application is a python based REST application that graphs the last six months of a companies stock price.
+The application is a python based REST service that graphs the last six months of a companies stock price.
 It also displays a couple of moving averages and technical indicators.
 It returns the graph in Scalable Vector Graphics (svg) format which can easily be displayed by all major web browsers.

 ### Endpoints
 | Method | URL                          | Returns               |